 Confused over what you can and can't do during stay-at-home order?
 This may help

-The Ontario government is out with a detailed list of what we can and can't do once the stay-at-home order comes into effect at midnight.
+The Ontario government is out with a detailed list of what we can and can't do once the stay-at-home order came into effect last night.

 The document answers various answers to people's questions regarding the measure, including which stores can continue to operate.